OpenMS/OpenMS-docs/docs/openms-applications-and-tools/installation/installation-on-windows.md

 To Install the binary package of OpenMS & {term}`TOPP`:

 1. Download the installer `OpenMS-<version>-Win64.exe` from the [archive](https://abibuilder.cs.uni-tuebingen.de/archive/openms/OpenMSInstaller/release/latest/)
-2. Execte the installer under the user account that later runs OpenMS and follow its instructions.
+2. Execute the installer under the user account that later runs OpenMS and follow its instructions.

    You may see a Windows Defender Warning, since our installer is not digitally signed.